fonnesbeck/git_tutorial/git.md

 $ git commit -a
 ```

-^ it's almost always better to
+^ BUT, it's almost always better to
 explicitly add things to the staging area, because you might
 commit changes you forgot you made.